GianMen91/fruit-slot-machine-html-css-js/README.md

 - **Animations and Transitions**: Implements smooth CSS animations for the fruit spin effect, as well as fading transitions for enhanced visuals.
 - **Audio Control**: Includes background music control with toggling options, using JavaScript to manage media states (play, pause).

+## 📜 Disclaimer
+All fruit images and symbols used in this game are sourced from NetEnt's Reel Rush slot game.
+These assets are their intellectual property, and I have used them solely for educational purposes as part of an assignment while working on a test project.
+The game developed here is not intended for commercial use.

 ## 🛠 Installation & Setup

 1. Clone this repository: